Adult Behavioral Health Home and Community Based Services Application for Provider Designation

 The initial deadlines for applications were December 2014 for New York City and September 2015 for Rest of State.
 The State is not currently accepting new applications to provide Adult BH HCBS.
 The application portal will reopen for new providers at a date to be announced.
 If you have any questions regarding designation for Adult BH HCBS, or if you would like to be added to the HCBS listserv to receive periodic updates, please email the OMH Bureau of Rehabilitation Services & Care Coordination.

 The BH HCBS application is completed online through the OMH portal, which requires an OMH user ID and passcode to access.
 The process for acquiring a user ID and passcode will vary depending on your agency license.
 Please refer to How to Access the BH HCBS Online Application for instructions on gaining access to the application.

-If your agency would like to apply for new services or resubmit for denied services, please contact the Bureau of Program and Policy Development to have your existing application unlocked.
+If your agency would like to apply for new services or resubmit for denied services, please see the memo regarding Adult BH HCBS Designation and Expansion Requests.